danmcduff/iphys-toolbox/README.md

 If you find this toolbox helpful and make use of it in your work please cite:

-An Open Imaging-based Physiological Measurement Toolbox
+iPhys: An Open Non-Contact Imaging-Based Physiological Measurement Toolbox

 Daniel McDuff and Ethan Blackford